 In the coming year, the focus of the Office will be on implementation of the Strategic Plan to effectively deliver on our mandate.
-We cannot achieve this without support from our stakeholders.
+We cannot achieve without support from our stakeholders.
 On this score, we appreciate the continued support from Parliament, The National Treasury and Development Partners for the financial and technical support accorded to the Office.
-We also appreciate the invaluable support from the National Government, Constitutional Commissions and Independent Offices, Parliament and affiliate Supreme Audit Institutions in achieving our goals in 2020/2021.
+We also appreciate the invaluable support from the National Government, Constitutional Commissions and Independent Offices, Parliament and affiliate Supreme Audit Institutions in achieving our goals in 2021/2022.

-During the year 2020/2021, the Office of the Auditor-General had an approved recurrent budget allocation of Kshs.5,328 Million and a development budget allocation of Kshs.197 Million totalling to Kshs.5,525 Million.
-Actual Exchequer received in the year was Kshs.5,345 Million, comprising, Kshs.5,148 Million for Recurrent and Kshs.197 Million for Development.
-In addition, OAG had A.I.A budget of Kshs.180 Million and actual amount of Kshs.187 Million was realized which represents 104% performance.
-The actual expenditures during the period under review was Kshs.5,346 Million, comprising, Kshs.5,149 Million under the Recurrent Vote and Kshs.197 Million for Development Vote translating to an overall 97% absorption for the full year.
+During the year 2021/2022, the Office of the Auditor-General had an approved Recurrent budget allocation of Kshs.6,077 million and a Development budget allocation of Kshs.6 million.
+Actual Exchequer received in the year was Kshs.5,310 million (Recurrent-Kshs.5,304 million & Development- Kshs.6 million).
+In addition, OAG had A.I.A budget of Kshs.290 Million and actual amount of Kshs.360 Million was realized which represents 124% performance level.
+Total expenditure during the year amounted to Kshs.5,690 million translating to an overall absorption rate of 94% for the year.